 The real house is in the historic Garden District of New Orleans and was built in 1856 by cotton magnate Henry S. Buckner.

 Buckner Mansion used to be a school, too, although it wasn’t for witches.
 From 1923-1983 it was the site of Soulé Business College.
-This quote is still at the entrance to the main gates in front:

 The mansion is now a private residence you can rent for special occasions.